kammitama5/kammitama5.github.io/_posts/2017-7-27-Thursday-July-27th.md

   as was I. I thought they would be a pain to speak with, having the clout that they do, but I was actually *most* impressed by that company.
-They have a University Programme internally, to get their engineers up to speed, so took my resume and said he'd look into it to see if they could find something for me.
+They have a University Programme internally, to get their engineers up to speed, so took he my resume and said he'd look into it to see if they could find something for me.
   Honestly, it would be an honour to work for them.

 - There was another great company that was a lot smaller, but they required me to be a